varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 | AzureStageSasToken    | ?`<SasToken>`       |

 > [!TIP]
-> For details on how to generate a SAS Token refer to the following guide:
+> For additional details on how to generate a SAS Token refer to the following guide:
 > Microsoft Docs: [Create an account SAS](https://docs.microsoft.com/en-us/rest/api/storageservices/create-account-sas)

 ***